Revealed: Top 10 most expensive F1 cars ever to be sold at auction

 Not only was it an astounding piece of machinery but it was also the start of a new age with Mercedes making their first entry into Formula 1.
 60 years after Fangio’s ’54 win, Mercedes won their third Drivers’ World Championship, this time piloted by Hamilton.

 It became the most expensive F1 car ever sold when it was auctioned by Bonhams in July 2013 at the Goodwood Festival of Speed, fetching £19,601,500.
-Not only that, it is also the fifth most expensive car ever sold.
+Not only that, it was also the fifth most expensive car ever sold at the time.